tomaszsita/wp-manual-image-crop/readme.txt

 == Changelog ==

+= 1.04
+* Added remembering of the previously selected area after cropping the specific image size
+* Fixed the "wp_enqueue_script was called incorrectly" warning in the WP debug mode

 = 1.03 =
 * Fixed the issue with overwriting the original image when cropping image size registered after the attachment had been uploaded